 - Caledonian Sleeper (overnight services from London)

-Be sure to plan your journeys now as cheaper advance tickets from many UK destinations go on sale 12–24 weeks in advance of travel.
+Be sure to plan your journeys now as cheaper advance tickets from many UK destinations go on sale 12 to 24 weeks in advance of travel.

 Edinburgh International Airport is served by most domestic carriers and several international operators.
 The airport is easy to reach from the city, located just eight miles (12 km) west of Edinburgh city centre.
 Details can be found on the websites below:

 Edinburgh has plenty of cyclists, so if you’re thinking of bringing your bike along you will be in good company.
 But remember the city is quite hilly!
-The Fringe Programme map includes information on some useful routes, but more complete cycling maps can be found on these websites:
+The Fringe Programme map includes information on some useful routes.
+A more complete cycling map of Edinburgh can be found on innertubemap.com.

-We also have a tramline running direct from Edinburgh Airport to York Place via Princes Street and St Andrew Square.
-There are various ticketing options which work across both tram and bus.
-Timetable information can be found at Transport for Edinburgh, and also on the the Transport for Edinburgh smartphone travel app.
+There's a tramline running direct from Edinburgh Airport to York Place via Princes Street and St Andrew Square.
+You can choose from several ticketing options which work on both trams and buses.
+Timetable information can be found at Transport for Edinburgh, and also on the Transport for Edinburgh App.

 There are a variety of taxi ranks dotted around central Edinburgh.
 Look for the unmistakable black cabs: an orange light on top means the taxi is available for hire.

 Edinburgh at festival time wouldn’t be Edinburgh without the athletic rickshaw drivers who cycle around the city.
-It’s one of those unmissable experiences but remember to always agree the price of your fare in advance.
+It’s a fun, unmissable experience – but remember to always agree the price of your fare in advance.

-If you are bringing your own car please beware that Edinburgh has limited parking and strict restrictions in place.
-In the city centre the vast majority of parking is pay and display – always check the instructions on the meter and carry plenty of coins with you or register with RingGo and pay via a payment card.
+If you’re bringing your own car, please beware that Edinburgh has limited parking and strict restrictions in place.
+In the city centre the vast majority of parking is pay and display – always check the instructions on the meter and carry plenty of coins with you, or register with RingGo and pay over the phone or via app.